ellysh/l2bot/README.txt

 There are steps to launch repeater script:
 1. Run `repeater.au3` file from the `run` directory.
+2. Switch to the Lineage client window.
-2. Press Alt+F2 to start repeater.
+3. Press Alt+F2 to start repeater.
-3. You can interrupt the script's work by Alt+F1 pressing
+4. You can interrupt the script's work by Alt+F1 pressing

 9. CONTACTS
 -----------